Amazon Lost Thousands of Pounds of Stock! How/Why does Amazon Lose your Inventory?

 “If an item you send to us as part of the Fulfillment by Amazon (FBA) service is lost or damaged at a facility or by a carrier operated by Amazon or on behalf of Amazon, we will replace that item with a new item of the same FNSKU or we will reimburse you for it.”

-Now immediately this rings alarm bells as how much do Amazon reimburse you?
+Now immediately this rings alarm bells as how much does Amazon reimburse you?
 What value do they place on your inventory?

 Because if it’s your cost price then of course that means you’re losing money, at least potential money, from the sale.